Vassiliev invariants for virtual knotoids: Introduction

 Cheng~\cite{Che} established the chord index axiom, assigning integers to classical crossings via arc weights to generate invariants for virtual knots.
 In~\cite{CGX}, Cheng, Gao and Xu defined chord indices via smoothing classical crossings, yielding Vassiliev invariants valued in flat virtual knot diagrams.
 Moreover, Gill, Ivanov, Prabhakar and Vesnin introduced weight function, which may be thought of as a generalization of the chord index axioms in~\cite{GIPV}.

-In this paper we study Vassiliev invariants for virtual knotoids.
-In Section~\ref{section3} we construct two polynomials $\mathcal{F}$ and $\mathcal{L}$ of virtual knotoids, which are valued in the free $\mathbb Z$-module generated by flat virtual non-orientable knotoids and prove that $\mathcal{F}$ and $\mathcal{L}$ are virtual knotoid invariants, see Theorem~\ref{th4.2}.
-Furthermore, we prove that $\mathcal{F}$ and $\mathcal{L}$ are Vassiliev invariants of order one, see Theorem~\ref{th4.4} and Theorem~\ref{th5}.
-Moreover, we construct another invariant $\mathcal{G}$ of virtual knotoids using the flat singular virtual knotoids and prove that $\mathcal{G}$ is a universal invariant of order one, see Theorem~\ref{th3.5}.
-Then, we prove that $\mathcal{G}$ is stronger than $\mathcal{F}$ and $\mathcal{L}$, see Theorem~\ref{th4.6}.
+In this paper we study Vassiliev invariant for virtual knotoids.
+We recall basis definitions in Section~\ref{section2}.
+In Section~\ref{section3} we define a polynomial $\mathcal{F}$ of virtual knotoids by formula~(\ref{eqn:defF}), which is valued in the free $\mathbb Z$-module generated by non-oriented flat virtual knotoids and prove that $\mathcal{F}$ is a virtual knotoid invariant, see Theorem~\ref{th3.1}.
+In Theorem~\ref{th3.3} we describe how the invariant changes when a knotoid diagram is replaced by the orientation reversed image and the mirror image.
+Furthermore, we prove that $\mathcal{F}$ is a Vassiliev invariant of order one, see Theorem~\ref{th3.4}.
+It was observed by Henrich~\cite[Th.~3.11]{Hen}, that the smoothing invariant she constructed for virtual knots provides less information than the gluing invariant.
+In Section~\ref{section4}, we demonstrate that the same property holds for virtual knotoids.
+Namely, it is shown in Theorem~\ref{th4.2}, that the $0$-smoothing invariant $\mathcal{F}$ provides less information than the gluing invariant given by Petit~\cite{Pet}, see formula~(\ref{eqn:defG}), which is known the universal Vassiliev invariant of order one.
+To prove Theorem~\ref{th4.2}, we use the extension of the singular based matrix invariant originally introduced by Turaev for singular virtual strings.